im-kaushal/AssignmentSteelEye/Assignment.md

             )
             };
 >
 WrappedListComponent.defaultProps has items: null.
-Therefore there is no item to be mapped.
+Therefore there is no item to be mapped.<br>

 **Fixed code:**
 >>